Talking Shades 08/12/16

-A Shade Above recently worked with Polly Sturgess (POD Interior Style) to produce a series of bespoke, handmade lampshades for 2 luxury motor yachts; Lady Britt and Baton Rouge.
+A Shade Above recently worked with Polly Sturgess (POD Interior Style) to produce a series of bespoke, handmade lampshades for two luxury motor yachts; Lady Britt and Baton Rouge.
 We met with Polly to get her view on lampshades and lighting.

 We have learnt a great deal about the subtlety and delicacy needed in lighting.
 The shades can add an element of detail and playfulness.